underdogliu/underdogliu.github.io/aboutme.md

 I meanwhile am at the end of my journey to persue a PhD degree, jointly funded by [School of Computing @ Uni. of Eastern Finland](http://www.uef.fi/en/web/cs) and [MULTISPEECH @ Inria Nancy Grand Est](https://team.inria.fr/multispeech/).
 I am supervised by [Md Sahidullah](https://scholar.google.co.in/citations?user=jRcYfsQAAAAJ&hl=en) and [Tomi Kinnunen](http://cs.joensuu.fi/pages/tkinnu/webpage/).

-Before the PhD study, I was an R&D engineer at [Emotech](https://www.linkedin.com/company/emotech-ltd/), and I have past experience at some great institutes such as [A*STAR](https://www.a-star.edu.sg/) and [CASIA](http://www.nlpr.ia.ac.cn/en).
+Before the PhD study, I was an R&D engineer at [Emotech](https://www.linkedin.com/company/emotech-ltd/).

 Some fun and undisturbing facts about me:
 * In my spare time I love training and playing ball sports.
 These are main causes of my procrastination.